Here's What Hotel Housekeepers Wish You Knew (And What They Wish They Could Tell You)

-When you stay at a hotel, you're kind of suspending reality a bit.
-Regardless of the hotel's quality, from budget inns on the interstate to ultra-luxe resorts, you'll still have the privilege of a housekeeping staff and a front desk trained to satisfy the requests of guests.
-Unfortunately, many hotel guest abuse this privilege.
-Whether it's trashing a hotel room, being too demanding, or acting generally rude to staff, a hotel's staff puts up with a lot of bad behavior, especially the housekeeping staff.
+When you stay at a hotel, you kind of suspend reality.
+Regardless of the hotel's quality, from budget inns on the interstate to ultra-luxe resorts, you'll still have the privilege of a housekeeping staff and a front desk trained to satisfy your requests.
+Unfortunately, many hotel guests abuse this privilege.
+Whether it's trashing a hotel room, being too demanding, or acting generally rude, a hotel's staff puts up with a lot of bad behavior, especially housekeeping.

 Whether you'd like to consider it or not, the hotel's housekeepers will get to know you rather intimately during your stay.
-From the sheer amount of cleaning that housekeepers perform each day to what your luggage says about your traveling style, there are plenty of things that hotel housekeepers wish you knew.
-If you'd like to be a more considerate hotel guest — while saving yourself a little embarrassment — here are some things to consider before your next hotel stay.
+While maybe part of the gig, they're not exactly jazzed about this.
+From leaving biohazardous rooms and strewing unmentionables to failing to tip and asking for last-minute late checkouts, there are plenty of things that you do that hotel housekeepers don't appreciate.
+If you'd like to be a more considerate hotel guest — while saving yourself a little embarrassment — here are some things that housekeepers hate that you do.

 According to housekeeping staff members, if you want to retain some privacy, then you should be a bit more modest regarding your underwear.
 For one, housekeepers report that they don't exactly appreciate when guests are too "comfortable" in regards to leaving everything out in the open.
 After all, the hotel staff is already cleaning up behind you.
 There's no reason to make it unnecessarily uncomfortable.